 Socks pose a unique challenge when organizing your home.
 Their size, weight, and shape make it easy for them to get jumbled up with underwear, scarves, and other smaller types of clothing.
 There’s nothing worse than not being able to find the santa socks that you got for Christmas, mortified in the knowledge that they are almost certainly gone forever.
 Yet, the easiest thing to do in the world is to lose a sock, and to this day, the location of all the world’s lost single socks remain a mystery.
 But don’t worry – in this post, we’ll teach you the easiest, cheapest, and most practical ways to keep your socks organized and safe from the Bermuda Triangle that is your home closet.
+What would you do without your photo socks?
+It doesn’t bear thinking about!

 Out With the Old